What is a Robotic Hysterectomy?

 While traditional hysterectomy surgery has been fairly effective throughout its history, robotic hysterectomy with da Vinci technology simply offers a level of accuracy and control that cannot be achieved through these conventional means.
 If you have benign vaginal conditions that need to be removed, the team at Professionals for Women's Health is highly experienced in utilizing these revolutionary, new techniques in order to benefit our patients.
 Contact us to set up an appointment in Columbus, OH today.

-When Can You Resume Exercise After Robotic Hysterectomy?
+When Can I Sleep on My Side After a Robotic Hysterectomy?

-How Will I Feel After a Robotic Hysterectomy?
+How Should I Sleep After a Robotic Hysterectomy?